vknabel/lithia/README.md

 If you are interested in special cases, you can use the `Any` case.

-> _**Attention:** If the given value is not valid, your programm will crash.
+> _**Attention:** If the given value is not valid, your program will crash.
 If you might have arbitrary values, you can add an `Any` case.
 As it matches all values, make sure it is always the last value._

 ### Modules